DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **FOMOD** - `Grey Cat, Abs`.

-*Yes, you have read it right.
+Yes, you have read it right.
 For one other mod to work correctly, we will need to choose a different version of Masculine Khajiit Textures.

-Rename it to just Masculine Khajiit Textures or Masculine Khajiit Rextures - TPF Dragon’s Edition to install it as a separate mod.*
+**Rename** - Rename it to `Masculine Khajiit Textures - TPF Dragon’s Edition` to install it as a separate mod.

 ### [Masculine Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/185)